-Somatic Therapy centers around the body and its connection with thoughts and emotions.
-This integrated body psychology uses various forms of psychotherapy alongside physical therapies and treatments to address mental health conditions and disorders.
+Somatic therapy centers around the body and its connection with thoughts and emotions.
+This integrated body psychology uses various forms of psychotherapy alongside physical treatments to address mental health conditions and disorders.
 Somatic Psychology uses a body-centric approach to provide holistic healing to both the mind and the body.

-Other therapies, such as cognitive behavioral therapy, focus solely on the mind by addressing thoughts, emotions, and behaviors.
+Other treatments, such as cognitive behavioral treatment, focus solely on the mind by addressing thoughts, emotions, and behaviors.
 However, CBT and other forms of psychotherapy aren’t always enough on their own.
-When a mind-centric therapy module accomplishes all that it can for a patient, Somatic Therapy expands your possibilities by tapping into the body.
+When a mind-centric treatment module accomplishes all that it can for a patient, Somatic therapy expands on possibilities by tapping into the body.

 Different Types of Somatic Therapy

 Various types of Somatic therapy have been around for centuries.
 Today, licensed clinical psychologists use a variety of Somatic Psychology techniques to treat patients, including Somatics and Somatic Experiencing Therapy .

 Somatics refers to using body movement to improve mental health.
 This is a broad term that has traditionally included practices such as yoga or pilates to promote overall mental and physical well-being.
 Somatics takes on a more structured practice in Somatic Psychology.
 With Somatics, your licensed clinical psychologist can guide you through intentional movements—similar to a physical treatment routine—that can revitalize the pathways between the body and the mind.